 Supplies and raw materials

-We purchase a variety of raw materials and products which contain raw materials for use in our production and project execution processes.
-The primary materials used in our products, by weight, are copper, aluminum, carbon steel, mineral oil and various plastics.
-We also purchase a wide variety of fabricated products and electronic components.
+We purchase a variety of supplies and products which contain raw materials for use in our production and project execution processes.
+The primary materials used in our products, by weight, are copper, aluminum, steel, mineral oil and various plastics.
+We also purchase a wide variety of fabricated products, electronic components and systems.
 We operate a worldwide supply chain management network with employees dedicated to this function in our businesses and key countries.
 Our supply chain management network consists of a number of teams, each focusing on different product categories.
 These category teams, on global, divisional and/or regional level, take advantage of opportunities to leverage the scale of ABB and to optimize the efficiency of our supply networks, in a sustainable manner.

 Our supply chain management organization’s activities have continued to expand in recent years, to: